keystonejs/keystone/docs/tutorials/initial-data.md

 # Seeding data

-This guide will show you how to create a `User` list and add initial data to it using the `createItems` method.
+This guide will show you how to create a `User` list and add initial data to it using the `createItems` function.
 This process is also called `seeding`.

 > **Note:** In a previous chapter the code was split up over separate files, while this is preferred in a real code base, in this part everything is put in one file for clarity reasons.